LiLin-biosoft/epiConv/README.md

   - `qt`: the percent of cells as neighbors.
 For example, qt = 0.05 means the top 5% cells with highest similarities is the cell's neighbors.
   - `lib_size`: the library size of single cells.
 For simplicity, we use the total number of insertions in peaks.
 But library size calculated through other ways (e.g  the total number of insertions in promoters) is also acceptable.

-When the cluster information is available, we can average the z-scores of single cells in each cluster and sort them in decreasing order to get some markers for each cluster.
-Here, we select 5 markers for each cluster and compare z-scores with aggregated bulk profiles:
+When the cluster information is available, we can average the z-scores of single cells in each cluster to get some markers.
+Here, we select the top 5 markers for each cluster and compare z-scores with aggregated bulk profiles:
 ```
 zmean<-sapply(1:ncluster,function(x) rowMeans(zsingle[,clust==x]))
 marker<-as.vector(apply(zmean,2,function(x) names(x)[order(x,decreasing=T)[1:5]]))